ejscribner/couchbase-tutorials/tutorial/markdown/mobile/sync-gateway-setup/sync-gateway-setup.md

 4. The hostname defines what name should be used for DNS resolution
 5. The network is set to workshop which will define a bridge or shared network that can be used to allow the Couchbase Server to communicate with the Sync Gateway server

-Finally we define the network configuration and driver to use.
+Finally, we define the network configuration and driver to use.

 ```yaml
 networks: